caffeinalab/figma-uikit-to-scss/README.md

 # UIKIT to SCSS

-This is a Figma Plugin that allows you to export a sass file with the styles of certain nodes, very useful for design systems and ui-kit.
+This is a Figma Plugin that allows you to export a scss file with the styles of certain nodes, very useful for design systems and ui-kit.

 ![Preview](/preview.png)